Constitution & by-laws

 7.2 The President and General Manager shall be ex-officio members of all committees.

 7.3 The Board shall draft or cause to be drafted terms of reference for each committee or task force to reflect the purpose, organization, and membership of each one.
 The terms of reference shall be reviewed annually.
-No action or resolution of any committee of the SCEDT shall be binding upon or expressive of the opinions of the SCEDT, unless such actions or resolution has first been approved by the Board.
+No action or resolution of any committee of the SCC shall be binding upon or expressive of the opinions of the SCC, unless such actions or resolution has first been approved by the Board.
 Likewise there shall be no public statements unless first authorised to do so by the Board.

 7.5 The Board may dissolve any committee or task force as it deems necessary by majority vote of those present.